 Treatment is tailored to the type, and extent of lymphoma.
 Some very slow growing (indolent) lymphomas are observed, and only treated on progression.
 Many lymphomas are very sensitive to both chemotherapy and radiation therapy, and are managed with a combination of both treatment types.
 This may allow lower doses of chemotherapy and radiation to be used, to minimise the side-effects.

-High dose chemotherapy is used for lymphoma that has come back after initial treatment sometimes with a bone marrow transplant.
-Lymphomas in children are usually treated in specialist units attached to children’s hospitals, and are mainly treated with chemotherapy.
+Lymphomas in children are usually treated in specialist units attached to children’s hospitals and are mainly treated with chemotherapy.

 In general, lymphomas are very sensitive to radiation therapy, and as a result, respond to lower doses than would be used for other cancers such as prostate cancer, breast cancer or head and neck cancer.
-Hence treatment courses may vary from one or two treatments to up to twenty treatments over four weeks, depending on the type of lymphoma and the aim of treatment.
+Treatment courses may vary from one or two treatments to up to twenty treatments, depending on the type of lymphoma and the goal of treatment.
+In general, a course of radiation therapy is usually delivered daily, Monday to Friday.

-It is used as a stand alone curative treatment for localised, low grade non Hodgkin lymphoma.
-It is also used to palliate a symptomatic lymphoma deposit which may be painful, bleeding, or affecting an organ’s function (ie obstructing a lung).
+Radiation therapy may be used as a stand alone, curative treatment for localised, low grade non-Hodgkin lymphoma.
+It can also used to palliate symptomatic lymphoma deposits which may be painful, bleeding, or affecting an organ’s function (e.g. lymphoma deposits obstructing a lung).
 Many patients with early Hodgkin Lymphoma are treated with between two to four cycles of chemotherapy, followed by localised, targeted (involved site or involved node) radiation therapy to the site of the lymphoma.

-This is delivered daily over two to three weeks.
-PET-CT scanning during the treatment course allows the Radiation Oncologist to adapt the total dose of radiation therapy to the response of the lymphoma to chemotherapy.
-For many patients, this can mean less risk of side-effects in the long term, with the same, or better chance of cure
+PET-CT scanning usually helps your Radiation Oncologist decide where your radiation therapy should be delivered to by improving the accuracy of target delineation .
+This may mean less risk of side-effects in the long term, with the same, or better chance of cure.

 What are the Side Effects of Radiation Therapy?

 In general, the development of side effects during treatment are related to the site being treated and usually becomes apparent towards the end of treatment.
-For many patients who are having a lymph node group irradiated, they will experience some redness of the overlying skin, transient loss of hair and mild fatigue.
-Other side effects are related to organs which are close to the lymphoma mass, or involved by lymphoma.
+For many patients who are having a very low dose of radiation therapy given, they may not notice any side effects.
+Alternatively, if a lymph node group is irradiated to a higher dose, the patients may experience some redness of the overlying skin, transient loss of hair and mild fatigue.
+Other side effects are related to organs which are close to the lymphoma mass or involved by lymphoma.

 Your Radiation Oncologist will outline any potential side effects related to the treatment site during the consultation.
 However, any side effects which appear during radiation therapy or shortly afterwards, are usually self-limiting and resolve within two to three weeks.

 Late (long term) side-effects are relatively uncommon and may occur many months to years after treatment is completed.
-Many lymphoma patients are long term lymphoma survivors, so monitoring to prevent development of late side effects is an important aspect of follow –up care.
+Many lymphoma patients are long term lymphoma survivors, so monitoring these patients to detect the development of late side effects and offer appropriate intervention is an important aspect of follow-up care.
 This is especially important for childhood lymphoma patients, who may be followed up long term through specialist late effects clinics.
-Recent changes in chemotherapy and radiation therapy have been made to limit the rates of late side effects.
+Recent advancements in chemotherapy and radiation therapy have been made to limit the rates of late side effects.

-Symptoms such as fibrosis (scarring/thickening) of muscles, skin dryness and atrophy, loss of taste and poor saliva production are very uncommon now due to more targeted delivery techniques, smaller radiation therapy treatment volumes, and lower doses.
+Symptoms such as fibrosis (scarring/thickening) of muscles, skin dryness and atrophy, loss of taste and poor saliva production are less common now due to more targeted delivery techniques, smaller radiation therapy treatment volumes, and lower doses.

 Cardiovascular (heart and blood vessel) disease can also develop many years after radiation therapy to the heart and large vessels such as the carotid arteries.
 Long term survivors require regular checks of their heart health